sanchezzzhak/yii2storage/README.md

-Storage and Upload file widget
+Storage and Upload file

-PLS!
-This is non-stable alpha version.
-It's not recommended to go in production with it for now.
+============
+file upload/resize

 Any contributions are welcome

-The plans:
-* Widjet Upload analog XUpload Yii.1
-* Storage files to directory categories ( `images`, `baners`, `videos`.. or `custom derictory`)
-* Store to Amason Server
-* Store upload to remote server

-============
-file upload/resize/crop file move storage

 Installation
 ------------